manthanank/learn-angular/README.md

 })
 ```

-If you want to create a standalone component, set the `standalone` property to `true`.
 If you want to create a non-standalone component, set the `standalone` property to `false`.
 The standalone component is enabled by default in Angular v17 and later.

 **Step 7** - Define the selector, template, and styles for the component.